17 Feb 2020 Brown Music Competition Winners Announced

 Judges for this event were: Mr. Dean Franke, violinist, assistant concertmaster, retired Indianapolis Symphony Orchestra; Dr. Ray Kilburn, associate professor of music, piano, Ball State University; Ms. Kathryn Lukas, professor of music, flute, Jacobs School of Music, Indiana University; Ms. Mary Ann Hart, professor of voice, Jacobs School of Music, Indiana University; Dr. Kerry Jennings, voice area coordinator/director of opera, associate professor of voice, DePauw University; Mr. Thomas Studebaker, artist faculty, Roosevelt University, Chicago.

 The Betty F. Brown Awards for Instrumental Excellence was established by Mr. Brown in 1992 in memory of his wife, Betty.
 Mrs. Brown was a well-known and highly respected advocate and patron of the arts, both locally and statewide.

 The Anna Newell Brown Awards for Vocal Excellence were established through the Heritage Fund in 1985 by Robert and Betty Brown to honor Mr. Brown’s mother, Anna Newell Brown.
 She was a distinguished vocalist and contributed greatly to the cultural life of the Bartholomew County Community.

 Robert N. Brown was the longtime chairman of Home News Enterprises, The Republic’s parent company.
 He also served as chairman of the Heritage Fund Board from 1980 to 1983, during which the foundation awarded its first grant – a $500 award for the Art in Public Places Program.

-Both competitions are administered by Heritage Fund – the Community Foundation of Bartholomew County.
+Both competitions are administered annually by Heritage Fund – The Community Foundation of Bartholomew County.